atick-faisal/label-studio/docs/source/guide/storage.md

 ### Target storage

-When annotators click **Submit** or **Update** while labeling tasks, Label Studio saves annotations in the Label Studio database.
+When annotators click **Submit** or **Update** while labeling tasks, Annotation Hub saves annotations in the Annotation Hub database.

 If you configure target storage, annotations are sent to target storage after you click **Sync** for the configured target storage connection.
 The target storage receives a JSON-formatted export of each annotation.
-See [Label Studio JSON format of annotated tasks](export.html#Label-Studio-JSON-format-of-annotated-tasks) for details about how exported tasks appear in  target storage.
+See [Annotation Hub JSON format of annotated tasks](export.html#Label-Studio-JSON-format-of-annotated-tasks) for details about how exported tasks appear in  target storage.

-You can also delete annotations in target storage when they are deleted in Label Studio.
-See [Set up target storage connection in the Label Studio UI](storage.html#Set-up-target-storage-connection-in-the-Label-Studio-UI) for more details.
+You can also delete annotations in target storage when they are deleted in Annotation Hub.
+See [Set up target storage connection in the Annotation Hub UI](storage.html#Set-up-target-storage-connection-in-the-Label-Studio-UI) for more details.

 #### Target storage permissions